yemwl1994/SpringBootHealthApi/README.md

 5. acc_health_gen_doc_info
 6. acc_health_general_booking_log

-Clone the git repository using the following into your desire directory
+Clone the project repository using the following instruction in your command prompt into your desire directory
 ```
 git clone https://github.com/yemwl1994/SpringBootHealthApi.git
 ```